 We were discussing partnership options on redesigning a back-office solution with a large retail bank.
 We went to their office meeting room for clients.
 It was beautifully designed and full of expensive furniture.
 During our conversation, we found out that the budget for getting a better designed solution was half the cost of the chairs in the room!

 This example may say a lot about the priorities of banks.
 If we talk about the financial side of banks, the overall picture is quite simple.
 Stakeholders want to make a profit and reduce all expenses.
 Usually, the highest expenses are operating expenses, which include salaries, office, IT costs and much more.
-And, if the company values are all about reducing operating costs, will it invest in new banking software for employees?
+And, if the company values are all about reducing operating costs, will it invest in digital back-office transformation for employees?

 Bank employees’ negative experiences affect service quality and customer satisfaction.
 Improvements in the back-office system could lead to a meaningful increase in service quality and speed, resulting in happier, more satisfied clients.